-- Proposal 2 "FOR" the adoption of our 2014 Equity Incentive Plan; - Proposal 3 "FOR" a three-year frequency of the advisory votes on the compensation of our named executive officers. - · Proposal 4 "FOR" the approval of the compensation of our named executive officers as disclosed in this proxy statement. - Proposal 5 "FOR" the ratification of the appointment of Weinberg & Company, P.A. as our independent registered public accounting firm for our fiscal year ending December 31, 2014.
+- · Proposal 3 "FOR" the approval of the compensation of our named executive officers as disclosed in this proxy statement. - Proposal 4 "FOR" the ratification of the appointment of Weinberg & Company, P.A. as our independent registered public accounting firm for our fiscal year ending December 31, 2015